 In 2019, awareness training was provided to all members of Corning’s Global Supply Chain Management team, from senior leadership to supply chain personnel.
 This training, which focused on human trafficking, forced labor, and modern slavery, as well as the detrimental effects of each, was designed to provide our leadership with the knowledge and skills to promote human rights compliance throughout our supply chain network.
 In addition, Corning’s Global Supply Management and Supply Chain organizations are educated on Supply Chain Social Responsibility issues such as human trafficking, forced labor, modern slavery, transparency, child labor and human rights to build awareness and ensure that Corning’s supply chains reflect our Values and respect for human rights.
 Supply Chain Social Responsibility training has been integrated into employee learning plans and provided to new employee during the onboarding process.

 In 2020, Corning launched Corporate Social Responsibility Training for its contract manufacturers, and in 2021 Corning launched Human Rights Training for our strategic suppliers, with more than 300 suppliers trained during that year.
-Corning intends to expand this initiative into 2022, providing our supply chains with human rights training.
+In 2022 more than 400 Corning suppliers were trained on Human Rights and Prevention of Forced Labor.
 These trainings are intended to reinforce our Supplier Code of Conduct and to ensure Corning’s supply chains reflect our Values and respect for human rights.
 Additionally, high-risk Suppliers are currently being trained on these subjects as part of our Third-Party Audit Program.